steveathon/bootstrap-wysiwyg/README.md

 bootstrap-wysiwyg
 =================

-Tiny Bootstrap and JQuery Based WYSIWYG rich text editor based on browser execCommand.
+A tiny Bootstrap and jQuery based WYSIWYG rich text editor based on the browser function execCommand.

 This project was originally built for [MindMup](http://www.mindmup.com) and has now been adapted and modified to suit a wide range of projects.